simith/builder_session_reinvent2019_fr/docs/04_OTA_SETUP.md

 ## Deploying the update

-### Setup the OTA Job
+### 1. Setup the OTA Job

-We are now all set to deploy the update to the Cakematic device.
+We are now all set to deploy the update to the Kakematic device.
 Head to the AWS IoT Console and then select AWS IoT from the Services menu.
-Select **Manage** eand then **Jobs** from the Sidebar,
+Select **Manage** and then **Jobs** from the side menu and hit **Create a job**,

 ![Job create welcome](ws_create_job_welcome.png?raw=true)

-Choose **Create OTA update** job, OTA jobs are used for Firmware updates. **Create custom job** is used for sending commands or configuration to the devices.
+Choose **Create OTA update job**, OTA jobs are used for Firmware updates. **Create custom job** option is used for sending commands or configuration to the devices.

 ![Job create welcome](ws_creat_ota_job.png?raw=true)

 Select your thing from the list or search for your thing.
 You can find your thing name at the workshop/tools/thingName file if you have forgotten the name.

 ![Job create welcome](ws_select_thing_for_ota.png?raw=true)

 Select your thing as shown below, hit Next

 ![Select thing](ws_thing_selected_for_ota.png?raw=true)

 Select "Sign new firmware image for me",